AaronZPalmer/PCOS/README.md

 On some machines it will be sufficient to type 'make' in the Unix terminal at the directory with the source files and 'Makefile'.
 This code was developed using Xcode 8.3.3 on Mac OS Sierra 10.12.5 and was also tested on Linux Ubuntu.
 There are no dependencies besides basic input/output (<iostream>, <fstream>, <sstream>) and <cmath>, which are included in PCOS.hpp.

 # To Run
-The program is executed in Unix using either ./PCOS.out ex1 to run example 1,
-./PCOS.out ex2
-to run example 2, or
-./PCOS.out lambdaepsilon N
-to run example 1 for a series of epsilon values, where N is an integer that is half the size of the problem.
+The program is executed in Unix using either './PCOS.out ex1' to run example 1, './PCOS.out ex2' to run example 2, or './PCOS.out lambdaepsilon N' to run example 1 for a series of epsilon values, where N is an integer that is half the size of the problem.
 (N=5 and N=25 are included in the paper).

 The output are files labeled 'PCOS_ex1.m', 'PCOS_ex2.m', or 'PCOS_lambdaepsilon_N.m' that can be read by Matlab.
 The Matlab functions are provided:
 [lambdaf, lambdas,Rf,Rs,Phi0,U,S0f,S1f,S0s,S1s,x,t] = plot_example(num)